orangatun/website/README.md

 # Website

 This website is inspired by [CSS Zen Garden](https://csszengarden.com/) for the CSS based design.
 Changing the css from `/css/01/` to `/css/03/` or `/css/xx/` should make it show up with different layouts.
 This one is currently up on [https://raghunadham.com](https://raghunadham.com).
-The previous version is up here [v2](https://v2.raghunadham.com)
+The previous iteration is up here [v2](https://v2.raghunadham.com)

-The currrent version of the website uses a single open typeface:
+The currrent iteration of the website uses a single open typeface:
 - [Inter](https://rsms.me/inter/) typeface.

+The design is inspired by [Brittany Chiang's website](https://brittanychiang.com/).
+She built it with Tailwind and Next.js.
+I built it from scratch, with CSS3 and plain JS.

+Check out the README for this iteration at [here](https://github.com/orangatun/website/tree/main/css/03)

 ## Structure
 ```